MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-manage-purchasing.md

 | Learn how [!INCLUDE[d365fin](includes/d365fin_md.md)] calculates when you must order an item to receive it on a certain date.|[Date Calculation for Purchases](purchasing-date-calculation-for-purchases.md)|
 |Resolve confusion when two or more records exist for the same vendor.|[Merge Duplicate Records](sales-how-merge-duplicate-records.md)|
 |Manage your commitment to a vendor to purchase large quantities delivered in several shipments over time.|[Work With Blanket Purchase Orders](sales-how-to-create-blanket-sales-orders.md)|

+## <a name="see-related-training-at-microsoft-learnlearnpathspurchase-items-services-dynamics-365-business-central"></a>See Related Training at [Microsoft Learn](/learn/paths/purchase-items-services-dynamics-365-business-central/)

 ## <a name="see-also"></a>See Also
 [Setting Up Purchasing](purchasing-setup-purchasing.md)